apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

         pip install -e .

+5. If you use a [custom container](#custom-containers), copy and install the package in the container as well.

-5. Run your pipeline with the following command-line option:
+6. Run your pipeline with the following command-line option:

         --setup_file /path/to/setup.py

 **Note:** It is not necessary to supply the `--requirements_file` [option](#pypi-dependencies) if the dependencies of your package are defined in the
 `dependencies` field of the `pyproject.toml` file (see step 1).
 However unlike with the `--requirements_file` option, when you use the `--setup_file` option, Beam doesn't stage the dependent packages to the runner.
 Only the pipeline package is staged.
 If they aren't already provided in the runtime environment, the package dependencies are installed from PyPI at runtime.